"Anger Brings Annihilation"

 AVENGERS: INFINITY WAR reunites earths mightiest heroes from the previous 18 movies in the Marvel Cinematic Universe to fight their greatest foe yet, Thanos, an intergalactic member of a superhuman race from the planet Titan, and the last of his race.
 AVENGERS: INFINITY WAR

 The movie opens with Thanos on Thor’s spaceship which holds the last of the Asgardians.
-Thanos and his goons who worship him have killed almost everyone on the ship and have easily beat Thor and Hulk so Thanos could obtain the tesseract, which contains one of the five infinity stones he wants.
+Thanos and the goons who worship him have killed almost everyone on the ship and have easily beaten Thor and Hulk so Thanos could obtain the tesseract, which contains one of the five infinity stones he wants.
 Before Hulk is killed, Heimdall transports Hulk back to earth through the Bifrost Bridge, but Thor is left for dead in space.

-Meanwhile, the infinity stone on Vision is in danger, so Steve Rogers/Captain America, Falcon, Scarlet Witch, and Black Widow take Vision to Wakanda for safety, where King T’Challa/Black Panther will help battle any army that comes to get the stone.
+Meanwhile, the infinity stone on Vision is in danger.
+So, Steve Rogers/Captain America, Falcon, Scarlet Witch, and Black Widow take Vision to Wakanda for safety, where King T’Challa/Black Panther will help battle any army that comes to get the stone.

 Will the Avengers be able to stop Thanos before he commits genocide and obliterates half the universe?